oleeskild/notathage/src/site/notes/Prosjekter/01 Digital Garden Plugin/Set up your own digital garden.md

 ---

 # Obsidian Digital Garden
-Publish your notes in your own personal digital garden, using [Obsidian](https://obsidian.md/) as the editor and the [Digital Garden Plugin](https://github.com/oleeskild/obsidian-digital-garden) publishing platform.
+Publish your notes in your own personal digital garden, using [Obsidian](https://obsidian.md/) as the editor and the [Digital Garden Plugin](https://github.com/oleeskild/obsidian-digital-garden) as publishing platform.

 ## Configuration
 It's a bit of work to set this all up, but when you're done you'll have a digital garden in which you are in control of every part of it, and can customize it as you see fit.
 Which is what makes digital gardens so delightful.